sphinx-gallery/sphinx-gallery/doc/syntax.rst

 Plain RST examples
 ==================

-Sphinx-Gallery generates examples from a set of Python scripts, so parsing and executing examples in plain RST code blocks is not supported.
+Sphinx-Gallery generates examples from Python scripts, so parsing and executing examples in plain RST code blocks is not supported.
 If you're looking to generate links for code examples in ordinary RST documentation, you might find